 Don’t be a jerk about it

 Repeat after me: it’s never okay to share someone’s nudes without their consent.
 Sharing nudes without consent is a huge breach of trust and privacy – not to mention unlawful in most states and territories.
 Think about how your actions will affect the other person.
 Having intimate pics shared online can damage their self-esteem and cause anxiety, panic attacks, or feelings of humiliation and shame.
 It could even get them fired or cause other people to verbally or physically harass them.

 If someone forwards you a nude, and you don’t think it was meant for your eyes, delete it.
 If you feel confident, you can tell the sender that you think it’s a pretty jerk move to share people’s private pics.

 Despite what the news or your 'rents say, not every nude ends up plastered all over the dark web.
 But, it is worth considering how you’d feel if the pic went public.
 Once pics hit the net, it’s super easy for them to be saved and shared.
 Which means the pic you took for your gf or bf could end up in anyone’s hands.
 Once pics are online, they can also stick around for a really long time.
 With that in mind, it’s a good idea not to include your face or other identifiable features (such as tattoos or birthmarks) in any ‘intimate’ pics.

 Talk to a friend

 Chances are, your mates have been in a similar situation.
 It might be a good idea to talk to your friends about whether they’ve sent nudes before and what they’ve done to keep safe.
-If you don’t feel comfortable talking to your friends, consider speaking to a mental health professional.
+If you don’t feel comfortable talking to your friends, consider speaking to a trusted adult.